-The Peewee Wolverines participated in the Jason Cripps
+The Peewee Wolverines participated in the Jason Cripps memorial tournament over the Christmas break in Kitchener.

 The Wolverines would play Waterloo Ravens 2 in game 2 the next day.
 The Wolverines would break out with 2 goals in the first period, add another in the 2nd period and find the mesh 6 more times in the 3rd period!
 Combined with their strong back checking, shutdown defence and timely saves from the Wolverines net minder it would keep Waterloo off the board and the Wolverines would skate to a 9-0 shutout!
 Player of the game award went to Devin.